nlpfromscratch/nlp-llms-resources/README.md

 * [Natural Language Processing in Action, Second Edition](https://www.manning.com/books/natural-language-processing-in-action-second-edition): by Hobson Lane and Maria Dyshel from Manning.
 Currently a MEAP set for release in Jan 2024.
 * [Natural Language Processing with Transformers](https://transformersbook.com/): by Lewis Tunstall, Leandro von Werra, and Thomas Wolf.
 From O’Reilly.
 You can view the code associated with the book in the [Github repo here](https://github.com/nlp-with-transformers/notebooks).
 * [Applied Text Analysis with Python](https://www.oreilly.com/library/view/applied-text-analysis/9781491963036/): by Benjamin Bengfort, Rebecca Bilbro, Tony Ojeda, from O’Reilly.
 Aimed at Python developers breaking into NLP and focuses on building product and includes using Spark.
+* [Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch/): by Sebastian Raschka.
+This github report contains the code and examples from the book.

 ### Surveys